Skip to content

 For practical Pydoll usage, see Proxy Configuration and Browser Options.

-The OSI (Open Systems Interconnection) model, developed by the International Organization for Standardization (ISO) in 1984, provides a conceptual framework for understanding how network protocols interact.
-While real-world networks primarily use the TCP/IP model (which predates OSI), understanding OSI layers helps conceptualize where proxies operate and what they can inspect or modify.
+The OSI (Open Systems Interconnection) model, developed by ISO in 1984, provides a conceptual framework for understanding how network protocols interact.
+Real-world networks use the TCP/IP model (which predates OSI and has only 4 layers), but OSI terminology remains the standard way to describe where proxies operate and what they can access.

 graph TD